-To figure out what that number is for you, be sure to account for anything else you routinely spend fun money on, like entertainment, eating out, and recreational shopping.
+If you spend your whole stash on decorations, you won’t have anything left for the other things you enjoy.
+So account for anything else you routinely spend fun money on, like entertainment, eating out, and recreational shopping.
 Also consider things like Halloween candy and costumes.
-Because if you spend your whole stash on decorations, you won’t have anything left for the other things you enjoy.

 Once you have that number, stick to it.
-You don’t want to have to resort to using credit cards, especially when Halloween is only the first in the fall and winter holiday lineup.
+You don’t want to use credit cards, especially when Halloween is only the first in the fall and winter holiday lineup.

 After that, you do what you’d do for any other holiday budget.
 For example, if you spot a giant lawn inflatable that costs $200, and you only budgeted $100 for your Halloween decorations, you know you have to pass it up to avoid exceeding your resources.

 This time of year, Halloween stores like Spirit Halloween start popping up everywhere in temporary storefronts.
-And while it’s tempting to think a Halloween specialty store is the perfect place to shop for Halloween decorations, the prices can still be steep — even if you manage to score some coupons.
+And while it’s tempting to think a Halloween specialty store is the perfect place to shop for Halloween decorations, the prices can be steep, even if you manage to score some coupons.

 5. Shop the Thrift Store

 Thrift stores are the place to find vintage goods if you’re into that look.
 They can also be a good place to come across modern decorations people donated.